 Cold porcelain is a non-edible air-drying modeling material.
 Although various brands are available commercially premixed or in dry form, variants of cold porcelain are fairly easy to make at home.
-Made with cornstarch/cornflower and PVA (white) glue, cold porcelain is usually mixed roughly one to one (1 cup cornstarch to 1 cup pva) with a small amount of glycerine, baby or cooking oil or facial cream added to the mixture at a ratio of roughly 2 teaspoons oil to 1 cup of cornstarch.
+Made with cornstarch/cornflower and polyvinyl acetate glue (also known as PVA or white glue), cold porcelain is usually mixed roughly one to one (1 cup cornstarch to 1 cup PVA) with a small amount of glycerine, baby or cooking oil or facial cream added to the mixture at a ratio of roughly 2 teaspoons oil to 1 cup of cornstarch.
 These oils are added to make the mixture smoother and to try to reduce cracking as the paste dries.

+A range of different recipes are available and the quality of the finished paste can be highly variable depending on the type of glue used and the humidity of your working area.
 Some recipes suggest the inclusion of stearic acid (available from candle making suppliers), which will help thicken the cold porcelain as well as help it hold its shape.

-The cold porcelain mixture is made by heating the ingredients either in a microwave (bit by bit!) or on a stove (using utensils which will never be used for food!) until it reaches the consistency of stiff mashed potatoes and can be gathered easily into a ball.
-Once it reaches this stage it is allowed to cool, then kneaded and stretched until it forms a smooth elastic paste.
-It is best set aside for 1 day, carefully wrapped, before it is used.
-It should not be refrigerated.
-A range of different recipes are available, the finished paste can be highly variable depending on the type of glue used (use a good quality pva glue) and the humidity of your working area.
+The cold porcelain mixture is made by heating the ingredients either in a microwave or on a stove until it reaches the consistency of stiff mashed potatoes and can be gathered easily into a ball (Note: exercise caution when microwaving the mixture and always use dedicated crafting utensils, not those used for eating).
+Once it reaches this stage, it is allowed to cool.
+It can then be kneaded and stretched until it forms a smooth elastic paste.
+Next, carefully wrap the paste and store in an airtight plastic bag/container in a cool area—not the refrigerator—or 1 day before it is used.

 How Long Does Cold Porcelain Last?